enonic/enonic/xp/features/content-layers.md

   - uses NodeService and ProjectService
   - is used by ContentService
 - VersionTags
-  - Add the concept of tags.
+  - Add the concept of tags in Node.
 Will be stored in branch and version ES documents
   - Should be returned on NodeComparison
 - For each node operation, apply necessary additional treatment (Special push)